overachiever-productions/S4/S4 Backups/README.md

 ## <a name="benefits"></a>Benefits of S4 Backups
 Key Benefits Provided by S4 Backups:

-- Simplicity, Resiliency, and Transparency: commonly needed and used SQL Server functionality - in simple to use and manage scripts.
+- **Simplicity, Resiliency, and Transparency.** Commonly needed features and capabilities - streamlined into a set of simple to use and manage scripts.
-- Streamlined Deployment and Management.
-No dependencies on external DLLs, outside software, or additional components.
+- **Streamlined Deployment and Management.** No dependencies on external DLLs, outside software, or additional components.
 Instead, S4 Backups are set of simple wrappers around native SQL Server Native Backup capabilities - designed to enable Simplicity, Resiliency, and Transparency when tackling backups.
-- Designed to facilitate copying backups to multiple locations (i.e., on-box backups + UNC backups (backups of backups) - or 2x UNC backup locations, etc.)
+- **Redundancy.** Designed to facilitate copying backups to multiple locations (i.e., on-box backups + UNC backups (backups of backups) - or 2x UNC backup locations, etc.)
-- Enable at-rest-encryption by leveraging SQL Server 2014's (+) NATIVE backup encryption (only available on Standard and Enteprise Editions).
+- **Encryption.** Enable at-rest-encryption by leveraging SQL Server 2014's (+) NATIVE backup encryption (only available on Standard and Enteprise Editions).
-- Leverages Backup Compression on all supported Versions and Editions of SQL Server (2008 R2+ Standard and Enterprise Editions) and transparently defaults to non-compressed backups for Express and Web Editions.
+- **Compression.** Leverages Backup Compression on all supported Versions and Editions of SQL Server (2008 R2+ Standard and Enterprise Editions) and transparently defaults to non-compressed backups for Express and Web Editions.
-- Supports logging of operational backup metrics (timees for backups, file copying, etc.) for trend analysis and review.
+- **Logging and Trend Analysis.** Supports logging of operational backup metrics (timees for backups, file copying, etc.) for trend analysis and review.
-- Supports Mirrored and 'Simple 2-Node' (Failover only) Availability Group databases.
+- **Fault Tolerance.** Supports Mirrored and 'Simple 2-Node' (Failover only) Availability Group databases.

 [Return to Table of Contents](#toc)

 ## <a name="supported"></a>Supported SQL Server Versions
-S4 Backups were designed to work with SQL Server 2008 and above.
+**S4 Backups were designed to work with SQL Server 2008 and above.**

 S4 Backups were also designed to work with all Editions of SQL Server - though features which aren't supported on some Editions (like Backup Encryption on Web/Express Editions) obviously won't work.
 Likewise, SQL Express Editions can't send emails/alerts - so @OperatorName, @MailProfileName, and @EmailSubjectPrefix parameters are all ignored AND no alerts can/will be sent upon failures or errors from SQL Express Editions.